GuillaumeBiessy/WH/README.md

     leaving the portfolio, no matter the cause, as well as censoring and truncating phenomena.

-Additional arguments are described in the documentations of those functions.
+Additional arguments are described in the documentation of those functions.

 The package also embed two fictive agregated datasets to illustrate how